RAC1

-Rac1, also known as Ras-related C3 botulinum toxin substrate 1, is a protein found in human cells.
-It is encoded by the RAC1 gene.
+Ras-related C3 botulinum toxin substrate 1, is a protein that in humans is encoded by the RAC1 gene.
 This gene can produce a variety of alternatively spliced versions of the Rac1 protein, which appear to carry out different functions.

 Function

-Rac1 is a small (~21 kDa) signaling G protein (more specifically a GTPase), and is a member of the Rac subfamily of the family Rho family of GTPases.
+Rac1 is a small (~21 kDa) signalling G protein (more specifically a GTPase), and is a member of the Rac subfamily of the family Rho family of GTPases.
 Members of this superfamily appear to regulate a diverse array of cellular events, including the control of GLUT4 translocation to glucose uptake, cell growth, cytoskeletal reorganization, antimicrobial cytotoxicity, and the activation of protein kinases.

 Rac1 is a pleiotropic regulator of many cellular processes, including the cell cycle, cell-cell adhesion, motility (through the actin network), and of epithelial differentiation (proposed to be necessary for maintaining epidermal stem cells).